Columbus Blue Jackets: Nash era and rebuilding (2005–2012)

 In the summer of 2005, rugged Colorado Avalanche defenseman Adam Foote agreed to a three-year deal with the team.
 Heading into the 2005–06 season, it appeared the Blue Jackets would finally take the next step and make the playoffs.
-Instead, injuries to Rick Nash, Rostislav Klesla and Gilbert Brule, the team's 2005 first-round pick, led to the team putting up a dismal 9–25–1 record through its first 35 games.
+Instead, injuries to Rick Nash, Rostislav Klesla and Gilbert Brulé, the team's 2005 first-round pick, led to the team putting up a dismal 9–25–1 record through its first 35 games.
 Superstar Sergei Fedorov was acquired from the Mighty Ducks of Anaheim; Anaheim received Tyler Wright and Francois Beauchemin, and later claimed Todd Marchant off waivers.
 While again failing to make the playoffs, Columbus did manage to improve.
 They had the best overtime record in the NHL (14–4) and finished the season with franchise records for wins (35) and points (74).
 For the first time ever, they earned a third-place finish in the Central Division, behind Detroit and Nashville.

 Fredrik Norrena in net for the Blue Jackets during the 2006–07 season.
 The Blue Jackets acquired Norrena during the 2006 off-season, in a trade with the Tampa Bay Lightning.

 The 2006–07 season saw several changes made to the team.
 In the off-season, Marc Denis was dealt to the Tampa Bay Lightning for forward Fredrik Modin and goaltender Fredrik Norrena, making way for Pascal Leclaire to take the starting job.
 The Blue Jackets also signed Anson Carter when it looked as if Nikolay Zherdev would be playing the season in Russia; in late September, however, Zherdev and general manager Doug MacLean were able to reach a compromise.
 Partway through the season, on November 13, 2006, Gerard Gallant was relieved of his duties as head coach.
 The next day, Gary Agnew was named his interim replacement.
 On November 22, Ken Hitchcock, former coach of the Dallas Stars and Philadelphia Flyers, was named the new head coach, effective the following day.
 Under Hitchcock's first year, two milestones were set: on December 10, 2006, the Blue Jackets scored a team-record five power-play goals in a 6–2 win over the Ottawa Senators, and on April 3, 2007, the Blue Jackets broke the modern-day record for most times being shut-out in a season (16) with a 3–0 loss to the Detroit Red Wings.

 On April 18, 2007, Doug MacLean, the team's first general manager and president, was fired after nine years and six seasons at the helm without a playoff berth.
 Mike Priest, president of Blue Jackets parent company JMAC, Inc., was named president of the club, while Assistant general manager Jim Clark served as general manager until the Blue Jackets named Edmonton Oilers Assistant general manager Scott Howson as the new general manager on June 15, 2007.
 On October 4, 2007, the Blue Jackets announced their affiliation with the Elmira Jackals, which replaced their former affiliation with the Dayton Bombers as the club's ECHL affiliate.